 Rybelsus does not cause low blood sugar unless you are on sulfonylureas or insulin.
-Sulfonylurea are glipizide, glimepiride, glyburide.
+Sulfonylureas are glipizide, glimepiride, and glyburide.
 Your endocrinologist/diabetes specialist should adjust your meds to prevent low blood sugar.
 Depending on your blood sugar levels or A1c levels, they may tell you to reduce your basal insulin.
 They may also cut back on the dose of Glipizide or glimepiride.
 Sometimes, patients are able to stop the insulin and/or sulfonylureas on Rybelsus.

-Since it is a pill you can keep Rybelsus in the room temperature and take it with you when traveling.
+Since it is a pill you can keep Rybelsus in room temperature and take it with you when traveling.

 Good news for patients with kidney and liver problems

 Patients with kidney and liver problems can use this medication.
 But, patients with kidney problems need to remember to stay hydrated.

 Rybelsus causes significant weight loss almost as much as or more than Victoza.
 This medication reduces appetite.
 It also slows down the stomach emptying and makes you feel full for a long time.

 Drug interactions are not common.
 But, rybelsus can delay the absorption of certain medications.
 This slowed absorption may affect the efficacy of some medications.
 Examples of affected meds include antibiotics or birth control pills.